juribeparada/homebrew-isce/README.md

 ### Install ISCE

 Run the following command to install ISCE.
-Please be patient to wait the installation of a big number of dependences.
+If this is the first time that you are installing ISCE using Homebrew, please be patient to wait the installation of a big number of dependences.
 Re-run this command just in case if dependences installation stops early:

     brew install isce